-Rafale documents were stolen from ministry, not admissible says Govt while opposing review
+Can cover be sought under national security if crime is committed: SC

 Attorney General K K Venugopal accused an English daily of stealing confidential government from the ministry.
 The newspaper used documents selectively.
 These documents are not admissible and having such files is an offence, the AG also said.
 The government is planning on launching a prosecution, he also said.

-The court then asked what steps had been taken in this regard.
-The court directed the AG to report by 2 pm on the steps taken in this regard.
+The AG said that an offence had been made out under the Official Secrets Act and hence the review be dismissed.
+Advocate Prashant Bhushan said that the Right to Information Act overrides the Official Secrets Act.

 Earlier, advocate Prashant Bhushan told the court that he had filed a supplementary affidavit.
 It has a reference to the articles published in an English daily.
-The court however said it would not look into supplementary affidavits, You proceed on the grounds, the court also said.
+The court however said it would not look into

 The court, in its verdict earlier, had refused to order a probe into the deal on the procurement of 36 Rafale fighter jets from France.